High Efficiency Image File Format: AVIF: AV1 in HEIF

 AV1 is a video encoding format that is intended to be royalty-free, developed by the Alliance for Open Media (AOMedia).
 AV1 Image File Format (AVIF) is an image format based on this codec.

 The registered MIME type is image/avif for both still images and image sequences, and .avif is the file name extension.

+As of 2026, an image format based on the more advanced AV2 codec remains to be specified.

 JPEG compression formats in HEIF files

 The original JPEG standard is the most commonly used and widely supported lossy image coding format.
-It was first released in 1992 by ITU-T and ISO/IEC.
+It was first released in 1992 by ITU-T T.81 and ISO/IEC 19566.
 Although Annex H to ISO/IEC 23008-12 specifies JPEG (and indirectly Motion JPEG) as a possible format for HEIF coded image data, it is used in HEIF only for thumbnails and other secondary images.
 Therefore, neither a dedicated MIME subtype nor a special file extension is available for storage of JPEG files in HEIF container files.

 Several other compression formats defined by the JPEG group can be stored in HEIF files: